SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/performance-debugging-tools/craypat.md

     FLOPS rate, top time-consuming user functions, MPI information, etc.
   - A `.rpt` text file with the same info as above.
-  - A `.ap2` file that can be used with `pat_report` for more detailed informaition, and with `app2` for graphic visualization.
+  - A `.ap2` file that can be used with `pat_report` for more detailed information, and with `app2` for graphic visualization.
   - Possibly one or more suggested `MPICH_RANK_ORDER_FILE` files.

 ## How to Use CrayPat